 Step 2.
 Read the text out loud, paying close attention to the correct pronunciation of the words.

-Employment Contract /ɪmˈploɪmənt ˈkɒntrakt/
+Employment Contract/ɪmˈploɪmənt ˈkɒntrakt/

-This document serves as the formal Employment Contract between the employer and the employee, outlining the terms and conditions under which the employment is offered.
-The contract specifies the Weekly Working Hours /ˈwiːkli ˈwɜːrkɪŋ ˈauərz/, whether it is a Full-time Job or a Part-time Job, and the applicable Split Shift or Continuous Work Schedule /konˈtɪnjuos wɜːrk ˈske-diuːl/
+employment is offered.
+The contract specifies the Weekly Working Hours /ˈwiːkli ˈwɜːrkɪŋ ˈauərz/, whether it is a Full-time Job or a Part-time Job, and the applicable Split

-.According to the Applicable Collective Agreement /aˈplɪkabl kaˈlektɪv aˈɡriːmənt/, the employee is entitled to certain benefits, including Vacation Days /veɪˈkeɪʃən deɪz/ and Extra Pay /ˈekstra peɪ/ in accordance with company policies.
+policies.
 The agreement also includes provisions related to Social Security /ˈsouʃel sɪˈkjuərɪti/, Taxes /ˈtak-sɪz/, and the Average Salary /ˈav-rɪdʒ ˈsaləri/ for the specified Job Positions /ʤɒb poˈzɪʃe nz/.

-The contract details Job Descriptions /ʤɒb dɪsˈkrɪpʃənz/ for the employee’s role and outlines the Disciplinary Regime /dɪˈsɪplɪnəri ˈreʒiːm/ that will be followed in the event of any workplace misconduct.
-Additionally, it stipulates the Mandatory Break /ˈmandatɔːri breɪk/ periods to be observed during working hours.
+Regime /dɪˈsɪplɪnəri ˈreʒiːm/ that will be followed in the event of any workplace misconduct.
+Additionally, it stipulates the Mandatory

 Employees are to receive a monthly Payslip /peɪ-slɪp/ reflecting their earnings, including deductions for Taxes, and contributions to Social Security.
-Provisions for Illness or Accident /ˈɪlnəs ɔːr ˈaksɪdənt/, Maternity LeavePaternity Leave, and Medical Leave are also included, in line with Minimum Standards /ˈmɪnɪmum ˈstandardz/ set by the relevant Authority /oːˈzo-rɪti/.
+Provisions for Illness or

-The contract specifies a Probation Period /proˈbeɪʃən ˈpɪriəd/, during which either party may terminate the agreement under the conditions set forth for the Termination of Employment /ˌtɜːmɪˈneɪʃən ov ɪmˈplɔɪmənt/.
+The contract specifies a Probation Period /proˈbeɪʃən ˈpɪriəd/, during which either party may terminate the agreement under the conditions set

-Employee registrations are maintained as per the Employee Registrations /ɪmˈplɔɪiːriːdʒɪˈstreɪʃənz/ requirements, and the company may also utilize the Job Bank /ʤɒb baŋk/ for future recruitment needs.
+Employee registrations are maintained as per the Employee Registrations /ɪmˈplɔɪiːriːdʒɪˈstreɪʃənz/ requirements, and the company may also utilize

 Step 4.
 Understanding.
 Read the explanations below and pay close attention when practicing.